beamer-bridge/beamer/docs/source/whitepaper.rst

 The current implementation of the agent follows the strategy:

 - Challenge a claim from wrong filler with `claim stake + 1`
-- Challenge a claim with no filler with `cost of L1 non-fill proof`
+- Challenge a claim with no filler with `cost of L1 non-fill proof` (Exact specification TBD: https://github.com/beamer-bridge/beamer/issues/346)
 - Subsequent counter challenge should cover the cost of L1 resolution
 - Proceed with L1 resolution only when the stake of the opponent covers the cost and you are losing a challenge
 - Open a parallel claim to one of your rightful claim if there is a challenged wrongful claim that expires before